 - Choose the biggest online book retailer and roll with it for a start

-- Use aggregators, which will share your book on different platforms, but will take a cut of profits (usually, around 10%).
-Some popular aggregators are Draft 2 Digital, Smashwords, Streetlib.
+- Use aggregators, which will share your book on different platforms, but will take a cut of profits (usually around 10%).
+Some popular aggregators are Draft 2 Digital, Smashwords, and Streetlib.

 Amazon KDP is touted as the easiest platform for indie author newbies.
-Also, it has the biggest market share with up to 83% of the US market, which means, potentially the biggest profit.
+Also, it has the biggest market share.
+It reportedly controls at least 40% of print book sales in the US.
+Amazon’s market share in ebook sales stands at about 67%, climbing to 83% if we include Kindle Unlimited.

 At the end of the day, no matter which approach you’ll choose, your book should be well-prepared for a big world of indie literature.